IaaC/MACT18.19_Big_Data_Strategies/challenge1/README.md

 # Challenge 1

-The first challenge is related to general descriptions of data sets and basic aggregations that enhance this description.
+The first challenge is related to the general description of data sets and basic aggregations that enhance this description.

+The challenge is to define 3